aprilmintacpineda/repro-rn-svg-charts-504/README.md

 # repro-rn-svg-charts-504

-This repository is dedicated as a reproducible demo for https://github.com/JesperLekland/react-native-svg-charts/issues/504
+This repository is dedicated as a reproducible demo for https://github.com/JesperLekland/react-native-svg-charts/issues/504 and https://github.com/aprilmintacpineda/repro-rn-svg-charts-504

 ## Get started